Terms & ConditionsAs of September 2016

 In these terms and conditions we sometimes provide illustrative examples to try and provide you with a better understanding and appreciation of what we are referring to.
 We do this by using the words “for example”, “includes” or “including” and, because we do not intend for the examples given to be exhaustive, when we do use these words it means that the examples that are given are not exclusive or limiting examples of the matter in question.

 (b) Who we are.
-We are the board of King’s House Moorlands Education (company registration number 6778564).
+We are the board of the King’s House Moorlands Education Trust.
+(Charity registration number 1042857).
 Our principal address is at 33-43 High Street, Leagrave, Luton, Bedfordshire, LU4 9JY.

 (c) Our contract with you.
 The Enrolment Form, the Schedule of Fees, the School Rules, the Composition Scheme and these terms and conditions (as in each case may be varied from time to time) form the terms of an agreement (the “contract”) between you and the School.
 It is not intended that the terms of the contract shall be enforceable by your child or by any other third party.